Humanitarian aid in the Sahel

-The Sahel region of Africa is a 3,860-kilometre arc-like land mass lying to the immediate south of the Sahara Desert.
-Within this region, the British Red Cross works in Burkina Faso, Chad, Mali, Mauritania and Niger, helping thousands of people every year.
+The Sahel region is an area just south of the Sahara Desert, stretching from the West coast to the East coast of the African continent.
+Towards the west, the British Red Cross works in Burkina Faso, Chad, Mali, Mauritania and Niger, helping thousands of people every year.

 These countries are exposed to some of the biggest crises and disasters in the world.
 Extreme hunger, poverty, conflict and climate change are key challenges, all of which are linked in a vicious cycle.

 Local communities face new crises all the time, and the effects of Covid-19 pandemic has only made existing problems worse.
 But the people and communities of the Sahel are resilient, and with targeted support from the Red Cross and Red Crescent Movement, they are able to rebuild their lives.

 Helping people earn a living and avoid hunger